 You have a colposcopy if you've had an abnormal result after a cervical screening test, or if you have symptoms that could be caused by cervical cancer.

-Having the test
+How you have the test

 To have the colposcopy, you need to undress from the waist down.
 Your nurse will give you a sheet to cover yourself.